 Postdoctoral Research Position - Statistical Methods for pollution source estimation

-Institution: CEA / DAM & Univ.
-Bretagne Sud, Lab-STICC UMR CNRS 6285
+Institution: Univ.
+Bretagne Sud, Lab-STICC UMR CNRS 6285 & CEA

 Most of the existing work is based on non-statistical methods, especially on direct-inversion procedures [1-3], where an inverse solution is obtained using an adjoint advection-diffusion equation .
 Recently in [5,6], we propose a novel statistical method based on adaptive importance sampling.
 This technique has shown promising results to solve this complex Bayesian inference problem by providing accurately and efficiently the posterior distribution of the source's characteristics.

-We are looking for a motivated and talented researcher, holding nationality from a European Union nation, with:%PhD student with
+We are looking for a motivated and talented researcher, holding nationality from a European Union nation, with:

 A one-year contract with the CEA (French Alternative Energies and Atomic Energy Commission) is available, starting as soon as possible.
-The selected candidate will be working at the Université of Bretagne Sud located at Campus Tohannic in Vannes with François Septier (francois.septier_at_univ-ubs.fr) and also with Patrick Armand (patrick.armand_at_cea.fr) from the CEA in Arpajon near Paris.
+The selected candidate will be working at the Université Bretagne Sud located at Campus Tohannic in Vannes with François Septier (francois.septier_at_univ-ubs.fr) and in collaboration with Patrick Armand (patrick.armand_at_cea.fr) from the CEA in Arpajon near Paris.

 J. Pudykiewicz, “Application of adjoint tracer transport equations for evaluating source parameters,” Atmospheric En- vironment, vol. 32, pp. 3039–3050, 1998.